mosheepdev/Standalone/README.md

 I strongly disagree with payed heroes + Hero Pool.
 Yes, it allows for more rotation of meta in for beginner players and take some money from them (to keep their hero which they are getting used to).

+It also forces you to assign price to the hero.
+That is often done by having different price for each hero which is like saying - you want stronger hero?
+Pay for it or wait.

 This was biggest reason for me to switch from [League of Legends](https://leagueoflegends.com/) to [Dota 2](http://www.dota2.com).